Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

-The magnetic interactions of $5f$-based compounds are much more complicated due to more pronounced hybridisation and spin-orbit coupling.
-This situation often leads to high anisotropy of the spin density, so that approximating spins with dipoles does not apply any longer.
-Instead, higher-order multipoles, which were extensively discussed in the context of actinide oxides~\cite{RevModPhys.81.807}, come into play.
+The magnetic interactions of $5f$-based compounds are much more complicated due to more pronounced hybridisation and the stronger spin-orbit coupling.
+This situation often leads to strong spin-orbital mixing which in turn gives rise to high anisotropy of the spin density, so that approximating spins with dipoles does not apply any longer.
+Instead, higher-order multipoles come into play, which have been extensively discussed in the context of actinide oxides~\cite{RevModPhys.81.807} as well as other actinide compounds ~\cite{PhysRevB.80.035121, Cricchio_2011}.
+A new methodology has recently been applied to investigate the magnetism of UO$_2$~\cite{PhysRevB.99.094439} and NpO$_2$~\cite{Pourovskiie2025317118}.
+In the former case, calculated quadrupolar exchange interactions have successfully predicted stabilization of the 3Q magnetic order in the cubic phase, which could previously only be explained by the presence of lattice distortions.
 In order to calculate these multipoles, a generalized many-body force theorem has been proposed in Ref.~\onlinecite{PhysRevB.94.115117}.
-It relies on the assumption that the correlated states (responsible for magnetism) can be well projected onto atomic wavefunctions (calculated via Hubbard-I approximation).
-This new methodology has recently been applied to investigate magnetism of UO$_2$~\cite{PhysRevB.99.094439} and NpO$_2$~\cite{Pourovskiie2025317118}.
-In the former case, calculated quadrupolar exchange interactions have successfully predicted stabilization of the 3Q magnetic order in the cubic phase, which could previously only be explained by the presence of lattice distortions.
+It relies on the assumption that the correlated states (responsible for magnetism) can be well projected onto atomic wavefunctions (calculated via HIA).
+Another general approach valid for less correlated actinide compounds adopts the DFT+$U$ method which treats the correlation in mean-field level \cite{PhysRevB.80.035121}.
+This type of approach is in agreement by large with experiments regarding magnitudes of actinide magnetic moments, with substantial orbital moments and reduced spin moments.
+The effect behind these calculated magnetic moments can be explained as due to the presence of large high ranked magnetic multipoles \cite{Cricchio_2011}.